In a world of improving technologies and evolving customer needs, product updates are necessary if you must keep up with the times.

 However, updates that introduce a new feature/function or alter the product design require updates to inform users.

-A simple rule of thumb is: if the update doesn’t change how the app or a feature works, it doesn’t need to be announced.
+A simple rule of thumb is that if the update doesn’t change how the app or a feature works, it doesn’t need to be announced.

 Why do product announcements matter?